singlab/MICE/README.md

 ### Known Bugs
 Occasionally, ink text will not appear on certain scenes, such as the scene right after procedurally switching story points with ABL.

-### Video Explanation.
-Here is an run through and explanation of the demo in video form. https://youtu.be/VnR7eesR_qI